yaoniplan/note/.github/README.md

     - Pretend to be sad
     - Shed fake tears
 - ***References***
-    - TEAM PLAY # TEAM, P, and LAY
+    - TEAM PLAY # TEAM, P, and LAY #NSFW
     - https://en.wikipedia.org/wiki/Crocodile_tears
 - ---
 - #### Change the temporary directory in one-liner of Linux